Go-To-Market (GTM) Philosophy: Beyond the Pipeline

 I Don't Work With Organizations That:

-• Expect immediate ROI from every marketing dollar.
+• Expect immediate ROI from every GTM dollar.

 • Treat GTM solely as a lead generation engine.

-• Run brand and demand in silos instead of integrating them.
+• Run marketing and sales in silos instead of integrating them.

 • Chase tactical metrics without strategic context.